SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 ![first_prune](/first_prune.jpg)

- In the next step, the algorithm goes all the way back to the node A.
+ In the next step, the algorithm goes back to the node A.
  At node A alpha will be compared between -∞ and 3.
 So now alpha will become 3 and beta will be ∞.

 Now the next step the algorithm will move to node C where the same values of alpha and beta will be transferred.